Home Job Group is not what you think. I’m going to explain why you need to be careful with this site.

 The one thing I liked:

 Home Job Group is associated with Clickbank, a company which has a good reputation in the refund department, among other places.
-Having personally worked with Clickbank and promoted some of their other products, I can tell you that if you decide to join Home Job Group and don’t like it, you can request a refund and it will be handled very quickly.
+Having personally worked with Clickbank and promoted some of their other products (my stats), I can tell you that if you decide to join Home Job Group and don’t like it, you can request a refund and it will be handled very quickly.

 On the flip side however, Clickbank unfortunately has a lot of low quality products on it’s network, some of which are downright scams.
 Even though they don’t monitor every single product that’s associated with them, the fact that refunds are not an issue is one reason to breath a sigh of relief.